Lecture Notes in Cosmology: The horizon problem

 So, the particle horizon at recombination is a very small fraction of the CMB sky.
-If no causal process could have taken place beyond 1 degree then what did cause the high isotropy of the CMB temperature?
+If no causal process could have taken place beyond 1 degree, then what caused the high isotropy of the CMB temperature?

-This issue can be solved in pretty much the same way as we did for the flatness problem.
+This issue can be solved in much the same way as we did for the flatness problem.
 Assume an initial inflationary phase such that:

 Then, the proper particle-horizon distance that we have calculated in Eq.~\eqref{dHmattraduniv} acquires the following contribution for very small times: